Life’s Golden Rules

 From all my cheeky laws and a number of absolutistic posts you already know I have a thing for dramaturgy.
 The same here: While I’m not entirely sure about the validity (and symmetry) of the so-called Golden Rule in a sense that I’d like to think through it before fully agreeing to its otherwise apparent use, it seems to me that there’s indeed something along the lines of a universal “quid pro quo.”

 What it is, and we would not only have the Golden Rule but also the Bible (“love your neighbor as yourself,” Mark 12:31), and perhaps even the Law of Attraction to fall back on, I ran into maybe a decade ago.
-I had even recognized it as important, but only now realized how, if true, it was an extremely potent (and fascinating) twist on how to look at the connection between individual and collective reality.
+I had even recognized it as important, but only now realize how, if true, it would be an extremely potent (and fascinating) twist on how to look at the connection between individual and collective reality.
 The statement, now, as follows:

 If you want to know what you think of yourself, then ask yourself what you think of others, and you will find your answer.